njerezlillo/objectivepriorsgumbel/README.md

 2.- "boxplots.R": Contains the boxplot programming in the appendix section.

-3.- "simu1.RData": Contains the mcmc objects (chains and geweke test) obtained in Scenario 1 of the simulation study.
+3.- "simu1.RData": Contains the chains and geweke tests obtained in scenario 1 of the simulation study.

-4.- "simu2.RData": Contains the mcmc objects (chains and geweke test) obtained in Scenario 2 of the simulation study.
+4.- "simu2.RData": Contains the chains and geweke tests obtained in scenario 2 of the simulation study.

-5.- "simu3.RData": Contains the mcmc objects (chains and geweke test) obtained in Scenario 3 of the simulation study.
+5.- "simu3.RData": Contains the chains and geweke tests obtained in scenario 3 of the simulation study.

 ## Reference
 Moala F, Moala A, Jerez-Lillo N, Ramos P. Selection of objective priors for Gumbel distribution parameters with application to maximum rainfall data.